Edwin Schlossberg: Early life and education

-Edwin Arthur Schlossberg was born on July 19, 1945 in New York City to Alfred Schlossberg and Mae Hirsch and grew up in an extended Orthodox Jewish family.
-Four of his great-grandparents were Ellis Island immigrants who were born within 50 miles of one another in the vicinity of Poltava, Ukraine.
+Edwin Arthur Schlossberg was born on July 19, 1945, in New York City, to Alfred Irving (1908–1995) and Celia Mae (née Hirsch 1910–2005) Schlossberg.
+He grew up in an extended Orthodox Jewish family.
+Four of his great-grandparents were Ellis Island immigrants who were born within 50 miles of one another in the vicinity of Poltava, the Russian Empire.
 His father was founder and president of a textile-manufacturing company and was also president of the Park East Synagogue in New York's Upper East Side where Schlossberg studied Hebrew and celebrated his Bar Mitzvah.
+His sister, Maryann Schlossberg Gelula, is an artist.

 Schlossberg graduated from Manhattan's Birch Wathen School, then took his undergraduate and post-graduate education at Columbia University, eventually earning a Ph.D. in Science and Literature in 1971.
 His thesis, which was later published as a book, was an imaginary conversation between Albert Einstein and Samuel Beckett, an idea that Schlossberg conceived while napping at Columbia’s philosophy library.
-One of his advisors in Columbia was mathematician and philosopher Jacob Bronowski.
+One of his advisors at Columbia was mathematician and philosopher Jacob Bronowski.
 Schlossberg was also mentored by futurist Buckminster Fuller.